Amplify Online Retail ETF

 $

-Refer to the Schedule of Investments for industry classifications.
+Refer to the Schedule of Investments for further disaggregation of investment categories.

 Secured Borrowings (Unaudited)